 As in the case of the previous cleaners/maids, the class gap and national gap are suggested by the sartorial difference: the mandil versus the revealing tank tops.
 The latter represent those who enjoy the liberty of studying and tread the long corridors cleaned by the girl in the mandil.
 Compared with the tank tops, the mandil transpires as a sweaty, stifling prison, but most of all, it generates defamiliarization and difference in the landscape: tradition, demureness, religion.
 At the same time, the mandil marks Hadil out as a “foe” rather than “friend.”
 Israeliness reserves a binary, virtually automatic reaction to all Arab markers.
-Fanon explains that entrenched dichotomies are bred by the colonial context, which must remove the world’s heterogeneity by unifying it on the grounds of nation or race (Fanon, 1963: p.
-10).
-Hannan Hever argues that the binary attitude is an outcome of the state of emergency, which is invariably a panic reaction to disintegration and loss of control, and therefore forces those subjected to it and those fighting it to constitute and be constituted as holders of set dichotomous identities (Hever, 2015: p.
-73 [Hebrew]).
+Fanon explains that entrenched dichotomies are bred by the colonial context, which must remove the world’s heterogeneity by unifying it on the grounds of nation or race (Fanon 2006, 10).
+Hannan Hever argues that the binary attitude is an outcome of the state of emergency, which is invariably a panic reaction to disintegration and loss of control, and therefore forces those subjected to it and those fighting it to constitute and be constituted as holders of set dichotomous identities (Hever 2015, 73).
 On the other hand, the mandil’s strangeness stands in stark contrast with its arguable invisibility, as a close look at the mandil may cause inconvenience.
 Therefore, the mandil generates deviation and defamiliarization, while at the same time becoming invisible, allowing to see it without observing, lingering or taking responsibility.
 The mandil stands for Hadil, resonating her name and rhyming with it.
 In the typical Israeli hegemonic eyes, the mandil exempts the beholder from seeing her as the unique, specific Hadil she is, as if the mandil conceals Hadil.
 This may suggest the easy deal, which relieves from the duty of morality and allows to overlook Hadil herself.
 Hadil means “cooing,” a name that denotes a soul that teems with life, in contrast to Hadil’s shackling materiality.
 By stating her name, Naaman constitutes Hadil as a round person, with her wishes and needs.
 It is Naaman’s poetic practice of going into the nitty-gritty that produces this unsettling effect.
 It is this practice that calls for the observing gaze and demands a moral reckoning.

 There is a glaring irony in the act of setting this scene against the Faculty of Humanities, the supposed bastion of humanism, in an institution that preaches human equality and the right for dignity.
 This location at the university sphere comes with specific coordinates, “outside Hall 144”, unlike Hadil, who would have had neither a face nor a name without Yonit Naaman’s poetic act.
 The university, as a purportedly enlightened, progressive institution, emerges as an abusive, bullying employer.
 However, the poem ends with a liberating chord.
 The disobedient consciousness strikes root in Hadil, complete with a vengeful vision: “that one such girl trips while she tidies.”
 Vengeance is the reaction to the violence she endures and satisfies an elementary human response to injustice.
 Fanon contends that violence plays a cleansing role: “At the individual level, violence is a cleansing force.
 It rids the colonized of their inferiority complex, of their passive and despairing attitude.
-It emboldens them and restores their self-confidence (Fanon, 1963: p.
-51).
+It emboldens them and restores their self-confidence (Fanon 2006, 51).
 Therefore, this vengeance bears hope.
 The act of shaking free of oppression makes people hold their head up, conferring a glimmer of hope.
 Perhaps there are, after all, some things womankind will not get used to.